winston-lin-wei-cheng/DeepEmoClusters/README.md

 # DeepEmoClusters
 This is an implementation of semi-supervised [DeepEmoCluster](https://ieeexplore.ieee.org/abstract/document/9414035) framework for the attribute-based speech emotion recognition (SER) tasks.
 Part of the codes are contributed from the [DeepCluster](https://github.com/facebookresearch/deepcluster) repository.
 The experiments and trained models were based on the MSP-Podcast v1.6 corpus in the paper.

+:exclamation::exclamation::exclamation:**NEW: Improved DeepEmoCluster framework is now available at this [repo](https://github.com/winston-lin-wei-cheng/Temporal-Enhanced-DeepEmoCluster)**

 ![The DeepEmoCluster Framework](/images/DeepEmoCluster.png)